 Elyse M. Ryanis an associate at Hinshaw & Culbertson LLP, in Chicago, where she concentrates her practice in toxic tort, medical device, and long-term care facility litigation; products liability; personal injury; and construction.
 Ms. Ryan is a member of the Chicago and American Bar Associations.
 She earned her B.A. cum laude from Miami University and her J.D. magna cum laude from DePaul University College of Law, where she was a member of the Order of the Coif.

-Kevin R. Sido is a Partner in the Chicago office of Hinshaw & Culbertson LLP, where he concentrates his practice in civil litigation with an emphasis in construction law and alternative dispute resolution.
-Mr. Sido is a mediator and arbitrator with ADR Systems Chicago and the American Arbitration Association.
-He is a member of the Society of Illinois Construction Attorneys and the Illinois State Bar Association.
-Mr. Sido earned his B.A. from the University of Illinois, where he received the Bronze Tablet Award and was a member of Phi Beta Kappa, and his J.D. from the University of Illinois College of Law.
+Kevin R. Sido is Of Counsel at Hinshaw & Culbertson LLP, in Chicago, where he focuses his practice on civil litigation with an emphasis in construction law and alternative dispute resolution.
+He is a mediator and arbitrator with ADR Systems Chicago and the American Arbitration Association and a member of both the Society of Illinois Construction Attorneys and the Illinois State Bar Association.
+Sido earned his B.A. from the University of Illinois, where he received the Bronze Tablet Award and was a member of Phi Beta Kappa, and his J.D. from the University of Illinois College of Law.

 Karen Skoric is President of Cantey Associates, in Wheaton, where she concentrates on accounting/taxation for community associations.
 Ms. Skoric is a member of the Illinois CPA Society and the American Institute of Certified Public Accountants.
 She is also a member of the Community Association Institute (CAI-Illinois and Wisconsin Chapter), has served on the Board of Directors for both organizations as well as various committees, and is the Olympus Award Recipient of CAI-Illinois and Rising Star Award Winner of CAI-Illinois and Wisconsin.
 In addition, Ms. Skoric is a member of the Association of Condominium, Townhouse, and Homeowners Association (ACTHA) Teacher of the Learn and Lead — Financial Aspects.
 Ms. Skoric earned her B.S. from Elmhurst College and is a certified public accountant.